Thinking of starting your own podcast? Great!

 4. Spotify will then try to verify that you are the owner of this podcast by using the email address associated with your podcast.
 It will send a code to this email address.

-5. You will be asked to fill out some more details about your podcast such as your country, podcast hosting service, category of the podcast, etc. Fill out these details and click”Next”.
+5. You will be asked to fill out some more details about your podcast such as your country, podcast hosting services, category of the podcast, etc. Fill out these details and click”Next”.

 6. Make sure all that you filled out is correct and hit the “Submit” button.